eclipse-edc/DataDashboard/README.md

 # Configuration
+<br> ___Note:___ Configuration loading is implemented in the angular wrapper application as you pass the configuration
+to the [DashboardAppComponent](projects/dashboard-core/src/lib/dashboard-app/dashboard-app.component.ts).
+So if you only use the library, the config loading has to be re-implemented.

 ## Connector configuration
-The user has the ability to add connectors within the dashboard.
-This user-specific configuration is currently stored in the local storage of the browser, including auth keys.
-So to have it said, be aware of the danger that secrets stored in local storage pose.

 For pre-configured connectors in the dashboard you have to create a JSON configuration at `public/config/edc-connector-config.json`.
 The file must contain a JSON array of [EdcConfig](projects/dashboard-core/src/lib/models/edc-config.ts) objects.
 The [edc-connector-config.json](public/config/edc-connector-config.json) in this repo contains an example configuration.
-<br> ___Note:___ Configuration loading is implemented in the angular wrapper application as you pass the pre-configured connector configuration
-to the [DashboardAppComponent](projects/dashboard-core/src/lib/dashboard-app/dashboard-app.component.ts).
-So if you only use the library, the config loading has to be re-implemented.

 ## Application configuration

+Beside the connector configuration, there is some application configuration.
+The configuration is loaded from `public/config/app-config.json`.
+The [app-config.json](public/config/app-config.json) in this repository contains the default configuration.
+The following application config values exist:
+- `menuItems` ([MenuItem](projects/dashboard-core/src/lib/models/menu-item.ts) Array): Configure the menu items (views) of the dashboard.
+Set the icon, text, router path and view description (for the home view) for each item.
+- `healthCheckIntervalSeconds` (number): Sets the interval in seconds to check if the connection to the current connector is still established.<br>__Default__: `30`
+- `enableUserConfig` (boolean): If enabled, the user has the ability to add connectors within the dashboard.
+This user-specific configuration is currently stored in the local storage of the browser, including auth keys.
+So to have it said, be aware of the danger that secrets stored in local storage pose.<br>__Default__: `false`

+### Base Path
-The angular application wrapper supports dynamic base path configuration at runtime to enable the use of the container images in deployment scenarios where the dashboard is not running at root level but some sub path.
+The angular application wrapper supports dynamic base path configuration at runtime to enable the use of container images in deployment scenarios where the dashboard is not running at root level but some sub path.
 To configure a base path, add a file to the deployment environment at `public/config/APP_BASE_HREF.txt` with just the path and nothing else, e.g.:
 ```text
 /my/custom/sub/path